matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 yarn hardhat deploy-zksync
 ```

-In the output, you should see the address where the contract was deployed to.
+In the output, you should see the address to which the contract was deployed.

 ## Reading the counter value